abhinavs/abhinavs.github.io/_posts/2020-06-20-slack-etiquettes.md

 comments: true
 ---

 Slack has become an important tool to make the workplace more collaborative.
 In these COVID-19 times, the importance of Slack has increased further.
-However, it has also become the primary reason for stress, fatigsue and degraded productivity.
+However, it has also become the primary reason for stress, fatigue and degraded productivity.
 Here are some of the Slack etiquettes to keep in mind
 <br />

 ## Email